What to avoid while breastfeeding/chestfeeding.

 Birth control pill.
 It is not recommended to take the pill as it contains estrogen, affecting your milk supply.
 Vaginal rings and patches should also be avoided.
 Safe forms of contraception include condoms, diaphragm or cap, and injections.
 Speak to your health care providers to see what's best for you.
 Learn more about breastfeeding/chestfeeding and birth control.

-Street drugs.
-Drugs such as marijuana and cocaine can pass into your milk and even tiny amounts can have adverse effects on the baby.
+Illicit substances.
+Drugs such as cocaine can pass into your milk and even tiny amounts can have adverse effects on the baby.

 Smoking.
 Cigarette smoking is not recommended if you are breastfeeding/chestfeeding.
 Nicotine and other harmful ingredients in cigarettes pass through your milk and can affect your baby.
 Smoking can also reduce the amount of milk you produce.
 Even if you choose to continue smoking, it is still better to breastfeed/chestfeed than not.
 Learn more about the risks of second-hand smoking and ways to help you quit.